EOS-RCN/web/aim3.md

     <div>
     <h2>Overview</h2>
     <div id="main-text">
-      <p>We will advance the implementation of CARE best practices at all stages of the research data life cycle.</p>
+      <p>We will advance the implementation of CARE best practices at all stages of the research data life cycle.
+As our RCN evolves, our activities may change.
+Currently we are planning the following activities.</p>
       <h2>Activities</h2>
        <button class="bttn" id="symp" onclick="Func_symp()">
           <div><p><strong>Structured Self-Reflection</strong></p></div>